 Mineral spirits is often used in the world of woodworking.
 Many woodworkers wondered how to dispose of used mineral spirits when you’re done with them.
 The first suggestion offered — and endorsed by several other contributors — was to recycle.
+Put the used stuff in jars and let the sludge settle to the bottom (takes a few months).
+Once the jar is clear, decant the good stuff into a clean jar, filtering with discarded pantyhose or coffee filters.
 Making table saw push sticks.
 I'm a big fan of using push sticks on the table saw, and I usually use two of them to guide the work past the blade.

 I particularly like this design of push stick, so I thought I'd do a short article and video about making some.
 What I like about these is the shape of the handle, with a corner to prevent your hand from sliding down towards the blade.
 They also have a relatively long notch at the front to help hold stock down.
 They are relatively thin, useful for pushing narrow stock through between the fence and the blade.

 Tenon method: Stay with the tablesaw, but add a shop-made jig.
 If you're not prepared to pay $100 or more for a high-quality dado set, cut tenons with the workpiece held vertically on the tablesaw.

 You need a dependable jig for this operation; the drawing right shows you how to build one at minimal expense.
 We designed it to clamp the workpiece in place and ride flush against the rip fence.
 Now, mount a combination blade in your tablesaw and add an auxiliary fence to your miter gauge.
 Also install a zero-clearance throat plate to keep the thin waste pieces from being caught and kicked back.
 Now proceed as shown below.
 Tenon method: Stay with the tablesaw, but add a shop-made jig.
 Cut a Mortise with Your Router Table.
 There are lots of ways to cut a mortise.